 That’s not easy to do – not everyone can earn more.
 Yet, there could be a few things you can do to help support your financial growth.
 Consider the following options.
 Could any one of these areas help you?

-- A part time job.
-Getting a part time job and then putting that first paycheck towards paying off debt or paying for specific costs can feel great.
+- A part-time job.
+Getting a part-time job and then putting that first paycheck towards paying off debt or paying for specific costs can feel great.

 - Earn extra cash from side jobs.
 You may be able to find a side task to do that could help you save money and earn more.
 Babysitting, doing yard work, helping a friend with their work, detailing cars, walking dogs, and consulting with your knowledge may help you.
 Some people work in delivery services.
-Others do better finding a work from home job.
+Others do better finding a work-from-home job.
 This could mean added cash.

 - Ask for a raise.
 Talk to your current employer about the options to raise your income.
 They may be able to help you with meeting your budget goals with extra hours or a raise.